snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 Lastly, your reputation will benefit most from offering easy returns and exchanges to customers.
 According to Nielson’s  [Global Trust in Advertising Report](https://www.nielsen.com/content/dam/nielsenglobal/apac/docs/reports/2015/nielsen-global-trust-in-advertising-report-september-2015.pdf), 66% of people surveyed trust consumer opinions posted online.
 These positive customer reviews and word-of-mouth recommendations about the buying experience will pay off as free marketing for your business that will allow it to thrive in the long-term.

-## Setting up a system for returns and exchanges

-Having a system can take the pain out of returns and exchanges for both the business and its customers.
-Whether you’re receiving your first return request, or are trying to repair a flawed process, creating a system can immediately help cut down the customer service hours spent on returns and exchanges.

-### Returns vs. exchanges

-In traditional brick-and-mortar retail the distinction between returns and exchanges is less defined.
-With physical stores, a customer doesn’t need to decide whether they want to return or exchange an item until they are in a store speaking to a sales rep.

-With ecommerce, the customer usually decides independently if they want a return (which signifies a refund) or an exchange (usually for a gift card or a replacement product of equal value).

-If a customer wants a  **return**, they are communicating that the product did not meet their expectations for one reason or another and want a refund.
-An  **exchange** on the other hand, means that they were satisfied with the quality of the product and the buying experience, but chose the wrong item.

-It is important to distinguish early on in your system which of the two categories the customer falls into, so you know how to process their request.
-Whether a product is eligible to be returned or exchanged, or both, should be considered before it is sold and clearly stated on your website in your return policy page.

 ## An Effective Online Return Policy